laeubi/AvaloniaILSpy/README.md

+# Forked for try out the project still builds

 # Archival Notice

 As outlined in issue #136 we were looking for maintainers, but nobody stepped forward.
 Thus it has been unmaintained for a very long period of time,